SQream/cpp-connector/README.md

 ## Requirements

 ### OpenSSL
-OpenSSL 1.1.1+ is required on all Platforms.
+OpenSSL 1.1.1+ is used on all platforms

 #### Windows
 [Win64 OpenSSL package](https://slproweb.com/products/Win32OpenSSL.html) (the regular, not the light version)